 It entirely depends upon an individual as to how he/she wants to set up the home agility training course.
 For the basic, it is important to have jumps, weaves, and tunnels as obstacles.
 One can purchase them individually at the initial level, but as the dog starts to develop its courage to perform better, a dog agility equipment kit can become helpful.

 There are several dog agility kits available in the market such as affordable agility in the bag, agility beginner bundle, dog agility equipment package, and agility gear starter package with the tippy board.
 All these equipment kit comes with a set of hurdles required to perform agility at home.
-Purchasing them can be beneficial as it is cost effective and will as well aid in improving the physical fitness of the dog because a variety of hurdle means a variety of challenges to be performed.
+Purchasing them can be beneficial as it is cost-effective and will as well aid in improving the physical fitness of the dog because a variety of hurdle means a variety of challenges to be performed.

 Agility is one of the most engaging canine sports which help in developing the trust and bonding between the pet and its owner.
 It is a challenging task to overcome all the hurdles built in the agility course only by understanding the verbal commands of the dog handler.
 Agility is usually practiced in clubs, but if it can be set up at home with adequate dog agility equipment kits, then it becomes easier for the dog to open up to the challenges in a friendly environment.

 But given a thought, dog agility involves immense risk for your beloved pet.
-If the hurdles placed are not tailor-made according to the size and flexibility of the dog, then it can lead to fatal injury of joints, muscles, and limbs.
+If the hurdles placed are not tailor-made according to the size and flexibility of the dog, then it can lead to the fatal injury of joints, muscles, and limbs.
 Agility is for fun, so it should never be imposed on the dog.
-If the dog enjoys the agility training like a game, it can overcome the hurdles with ease.
-However, the safety of the dog is of utmost importance in any canine sports.
+If the dog enjoys agility training as a game, it can overcome the hurdles with ease.
+However, the safety of the dog is of the utmost importance in any canine sports.